mattvenn/raspi-workshop/button/README.md

 # Connections

-* Connect a button between pins 7 and 9 (gpio4 and ground).
+* Connect a button between pins 8 and 9.